mikechambers84/XTulator/README.md

 XTulator is an x86 PC emulator that is designed to run software that was written for Intel processors up to the 80186.
 It's able to run MS-DOS, FreeDOS, Windows 3.0, and many games of the era.
 It supports graphics up to the EGA/VGA standard, and emulates the Sound Blaster 2.0 as well as Adlib/OPL2 (using Nuked OPL).
 It also emulates peripherals like the standard Microsoft-compatible serial mouse and a serial modem, which can simulate phone line connections via TCP.

-This is actually a rewrite of an emulator I wrote many years ago, but has been on hiatus since 2013.
+This is actually a rewrite of an emulator I wrote many years ago.
 It was poorly implemented, even though it worked fairly well.
 It had many hacks and a poor architecture, but most old 80186 software could still run under it.

-But I've never been happy with it, so I am rewriting and/or refactoring all of the code to be more sane, accurate and (hopefully) readable.
-I'm aiming to create a much more modular architecture this time around and remove shared global variables wherever possible since the overuse of these in the original version turned the code into a mess.
+I've just never quite been happy with it, so I am writing this new emulator to be more sanely coded, and more accurate.
+I'm aiming to create a much more modular architecture this time around and avoid the design flaws which turned the old code into a mess.

 ### Re-write goals